-In Pulsar, the authentication provider is responsible for properly identifying clients and associating the clients with role tokens.
-If you only enable authentication, an authenticated role token can access all resources in the cluster.
-Authorization is the process that determines what clients can do.
+In Pulsar, the authentication provider is charged with properly identifying clients and associating them with role tokens.
+If only authentication is enabled, an authenticated role token will have the ability to access all resources in the cluster.
+Authorization is the process that determines what clients are able to do.

 The role tokens with the most privileges are the superusers.
 The superusers can create and destroy tenants, along with having full access to all tenant resources.

-When a superuser creates a tenant, that tenant is assigned an admin role.
+When a tenant is created by a superuser, that tenant is assigned an admin role.
 A client with the admin role token can then create, modify and destroy namespaces, and grant and revoke permissions to other role tokens on those namespaces.

 Broker and Proxy Setup

-You can enable the authorization and assign the superusers in the broker (
+Authorization is enabled and superusers are assigned in the broker (

-A full list of parameters is available in the
+A full list of parameters available in the

-Typically, you use superuser roles for administrators, clients as well as broker-to-broker authorization.
-When you use geo-replication, every broker needs to be able to publish to all the other topics of clusters.
+Typically, superuser roles are used for administrators and clients but also for broker-to-broker authorization.
+When using geo-replication, every broker needs to be able to publish to all the other clusters' topics.

-You can also enable the authorization for the proxy in the proxy configuration file (
+Authorization can also be enabled for the proxy the proxy configuration file (

 By default, the broker treats the connection between a proxy and the broker as a normal user connection.
-The broker authenticates the user as the role configured in
+The user is authenticated as the role configured in

-Pulsar uses Proxy roles to enable the authentication.
+Pulsar uses Proxy roles to enable this.
 Proxy roles are specified in the broker configuration file,

 conf/broker.conf.
 If a client that is authenticated with a broker is one of its

 proxyRoles, all requests from that client must also carry information about the role of the client that is authenticated with the proxy.
-This information is called the original principal.
-If the original principal is absent, the client is not able to access anything.
+If this information, which we call the original principal, is missing, the client will not be able to access anything.

-You must authorize both the proxy role and the original principal to access a resource to ensure that the resource is accessible via the proxy.
-Administrators can take two approaches to authorize the proxy role and the original principal.
+Both the proxy role and the original principle must be authorized to access a resource for that resource to be accessible via the proxy.
+Administrators can take two approaches to this.

-proxy1 as one of the admin roles.
-When a role is granted permission to produce or consume from a namespace, if that client wants to produce or consume through a proxy, you should also grant
+proxy1 should be specified as one of the admin roles.
+When a role is granted permissions to produce or consume from a namespace, if that client wants to produce or consume through a proxy,

 Another approach is to make the proxy role a superuser.
-This allows the proxy to access all resources.
-The client still needs to authenticate with the proxy, and all requests made through the proxy have their role downgraded to the original principal of the authenticated client.
+This will allow the proxy to access all resources.
+The client will still need to authenticate with the proxy, and all requests made through the proxy will have their role downgraded to the original principal of the authenticated client.
 However, if the proxy is compromised, a bad actor could get full access to your cluster.

-You can specify the roles as proxy roles in
+Roles can be specified as proxy roles in